ItsOrv/Orv-Telegram-Proxy/README.md

 ## Features

-- **Automatic Proxy Collection**: The bot monitors specified channels for proxy links.
+- **Automatic Proxy Collection**: The account monitors specified channels for proxy links.
-- **Country Identification**: The bot fetches the country information based on the IP address of the proxy.
+- **Country Identification**: The it fetches the country information based on the IP address of the proxy.
-- **Customizable Messages**: The bot formats and sends messages to a designated channel with proxy information and connect button.
+- **Customizable Messages**: The bot formats and sends messages to a designated channel with proxy information, ping, country and connect button.
 - **Error Handling**: The bot includes logging and error handling to manage exceptions and provide meaningful error messages.

 ## Requirements

-- Python 3.7+
+- Python 3.9+
 - Telegram account
 - Telegram bot token
 - Channels from which to collect proxy links